Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 The case didn't continue.
 They're not out there looking for the guy that brought the bullets onto the set.

-I looked at the way that it's discussed in popular discourse and on the internet.
-I looked at Reddit.
+I've I looked at like the way that it's discussed in popular discourse and on the internet, like I looked at Reddit.

 But Reddit's bad.
 It's bad, but it seems like